Factors to Consider When Designing A Cable Assembly

 - Coated cable can greatly extend the life of the assembly in most applications.
 If using coated cable, the coating must be stripped off when swaging to achieve the maximum strength.

-- The tighter the tolerance of your cable harness assembly, the higher the cost of the cable.
+- The tighter the tolerance of your cable assembly, the higher the cost of the cable.

 Be sure to also check out our conduit cable offerings.

-If you require any assistance with cable harness assembly, wire rope tether or anything else, feel free to call!
+If you require any assistance with a cable assembly, wire rope tether or anything else, feel free to call!